Din-Avrunin/MainGameDev/Lesson9/Readme.md

   * Mali Maafe from : https://www.playonloop.com/royalty-free-music/world-and-travel/
 * Player (kid) from: https://www.kenney.nl/assets/platformer-characters
 * The rest of the assets we created ourselves.

-## Notes - resolution issue's:
-We had to fit the resolution for the itch.io ,so:
-* In unity - if you don't see the sides walls: you should change the resolution from 'Free aspect' to custom resolution of 1920 X 1080.
-* In itch.io - If you have a resolution issue's, please zoom out it's should fix it.